 After Dalí was asked to donate a painting to his native town of Figueres, he agreed to do so but on a much bigger scale.
-He took the former Figueres Theater, that was burned down and abandoned, and transformed it into his very personal museum.
+He took the former Figueres Theater, and transformed it into his very personal museum.
 His interest in constructing this museum had many reasons, as he said in his own words:

 “Where, if not in my own town, should the most extravagant and solid of my work endure, where if not here?
 The Municipal Theatre, or what remained of it, struck me as very appropriate, and for three reasons: first, because I am an eminently theatrical painter; second, because the theatre stands right opposite the church where I was baptised; and third, because it was precisely in the hall of the vestibule of the theatre where I gave my first exhibition of painting.”Salvador Dalí

-The resulting work is far from what you’d get at a conventional museum, instead every room has a very distinct personality, and there is everything from paintings, drawings and sculpture to photographs, engravings and holograms, Dalí’s creativity and imagination knew no boundaries.
+The resulting work is far from what you’d get at a conventional museum.
+Instead, every room has a very distinct personality.
+There is everything from paintings, drawings and sculpture to photographs, engravings and holograms.

-There are very interesting artistic installations, such as the Wind Palace Room, the Rainy Cadillac and the Mae West Room.
-A considerable part of Dalí’s legacy was distributed between this Museum and the Reina Sofía Museum in Madrid, so if you’re looking for some of his best paintings, you won’t be dissappointed.
+A considerable part of Dalí’s legacy was distributed between this museum and the Reina Sofía in Madrid, so if you’re looking for some of his best paintings, you won’t be dissappointed.

-Dalí’s crypt lies in one of the lower levels of the Museum and can also be visited.
-He was buried here contrary to his desire, as he wished to be buried at the Castle in Púbol, next to his beloved Gala.
+Dalí’s crypt lies in one of the lower levels of the museum and can also be visited.

-The Catalan painter (Figueres 1904-1989) fell very much in love with Portlligat, a village very close to Cadaqués in the Costa Brava, and bought a small fisherman’s cottage in 1930.
-With time he and Gala kept expanding the house with nearby properties and eventually it ended up being his full-time residence and workshop until 1982.
+There, he bought a small fisherman’s cottage in 1930.
+With time, he and Gala kept expanding the house with nearby properties and eventually it ended up being his full-time residence and workshop until 1982.

 Nowadays, it has been turned as a museum and one of the top touristic destinations in the area.
-The Portlligat Dalí House-Museum, is an impressive structure that allows the visitor perceive with great detail the birthplace of many of his best works.
-Every single room on the house can be visited, from his workshop to their private bedroom, featuring all the decorative objects he collected and created throughout his life.
+The Portlligat Dalí House-Museum allows a visit to the place where he created many of his best works.

 You’ll be quite surprised with the amazing surroundings, the House-Museum stands in front of the Portlligat Bay and it’s truly an exquisite sight, every window of the house is like a canvas hanging on the wall.